culturesofknowledge/emplaces/src/annalistdataexport/README.md

       -h, --help            show this help message and exit --version             show program's version number and exit --debug               Run with full debug output enabled.
-Also creates log file 'get-core-data.log' in the working directory
+Also creates log file 'get-annalist-data.log' in the working directory
       -e, --include-emplaces-defs
                             Include common EMPlaces defintions (e.g. for relation types, periods, competencies, etc.) in the output